evalstate/mcp-webcam/README.md

 # mcp-webcam

 Use your Webcam to send live images to Claude Desktop (or other MCP Client).

-Also contains Assistant driven screenshots (user intervention required).
+Provides `"capture"` and `"screenshot"` tools to allow Claude to take a frame from the webcam or initiate taking a screenshot.

+Provides a `current view from the webcam` resource too.

 ## Installation

-Package is @llmindset/mcp-webcam.
-Entry point is /dist/server.ts
+NPM Package is `@llmindset/mcp-webcam`.

 Will add Smithery instructions once package published and tested by myself.

 Takes a single argument to set the Port for the embedded Express server.

-Default port is 3333 (to avoid conflict if using with Inspector).
+Default port is `3333` (to avoid conflict if using with Inspector).

 Also need to test on Mac OS (my webcam is broken).

 ## Usage

 Start Claude Desktop, and connect to `http://localhost:3333`.
-You can then ask Claude to `get the latest picture from my webcam`, or `Claude, take a look at what I'm holding`.
+You can then ask Claude to `get the latest picture from my webcam`, or `Claude, take a look at what I'm holding` or `what colour top am i wearing?`.
 You can "freeze" the current image and that will be returned to Claude rather than a live capture.

 You can ask for Screenshots - navigate to the browser so that you can guide the capture area when the request comes in.
 Screenshots are automatically resized to be manageable for Claude (useful if you have a 4K Screen).
 The button is there to allow testing of your platform specific Screenshot UX - it doesn't do anything other than prepare you for a Claude intiated request.